Join for FREE

 Also accidental vagrant to St. Paul Island, Alaska.

-Usually freshwater, especially paddyfields, also marshes, riverbanks and lakesides.
+Usually freshwater, especially paddyfields, also marshes, riverbanks and lakesides, though may also be seen hunting in tidal pools.

 The clutch consists of 3-6 bluish-green eggs.